TendaniN/hyperion-dev/README.md

 1. Clone this repository.
 2. Checkout the `master` branch: `git checkout master`.
 3. Ensure that you have the correct versions of Node and npm installed on your machine (Node v16.13.0 and npm v8.1.0).
 You can use [nvm](https://github.com/nvm-sh/nvm) to manage these versions.
 Once nvm is installed, navigate to the project's root directory and run `nvm use`.
 Alternatively, you can use [Volta](https://volta.sh/) to automatically detect the appropriate Node and npm versions for the project.
 This configuration can be seen in the `package.json` file.
 4. Install dependencies with npm: `npm install`.
-During the installation, you may encounter an error due to a version mismatch with `react-dates`, which is an older dependency that still does not supports the latest version of React.
+During the installation, if you encounter an error due to a version mismatch with `react-dates`, which is an older dependency that still does not supports the latest version of React.
 To bypass this issue, use the force command: `npm install -f`.
 5. Start the development server by running `npm start`.

 Once started you should see the following in your terminal: